datastaxdevs/workshop-streaming-game/README.md

 live and be immediately ready to serve the new version: reloading the app page (and re-entering the game) should be enough.

-At that point you should be playing the improved game: homework completed!
+At that point you will be playing the improved game: homework completed!

 <details><summary>Show me the new features in the game</summary>
     <img src="https://github.com/hemidactylus/drapetisca/raw/main/images/drapetisca_homework.png?raw=true" />